jhpyle/docassemble/_docs/background.md

 annoy users by refreshing their screens while they are in the middle of entering information.

-The third way is to cause the user's browser to run [Javascript] code produced by your background process.
+The third way is to cause the user's browser to run [JavaScript] code produced by your background process.

 The fourth way, if the screen has input fields in it, is to populate